 It was a device I knew well.

-“Maric Seaworth!”
+“Dale Seaworth!”
 The bravo that called the name drew his blade.
 “You will come with us!”

 “Your ship has raided and taken the property of our employer.”
-It was the other bravo who spoke now, his Westrosi Common slightly more refined.
+It was the middle bravo who spoke now, his Westrosi Common slightly more refined.
 “We’ve come on behalf of our lady, Betharios of Braavos, to demand recompense.”

 The first bravo spat.
 “We are no dogs!”

-“And at least we are not pirates and thieves.
-Not like you.
+“And at least we are not pirates and thieves,” the second agreed.
+“Not like you.
 Now will you come with us or shall we draw your blood now?”

-The rough bravo blinked at me.
+He blinked at me.
 “You will stand for this Westrosi seadog?”

 “Aye.
 Any seadog of Westeros nursed at the same bitch I did.”

-Maric smiled.
+Dale smiled.
 “The Narrow Sea’s a cold, hard one.”